 In the stories I was read as a child, there were many mentions of magic words and spells that would immediately change someone’s life or grant them a wish they desired.
 I never really understood that there are magic phrases that we can use each and every day that will have a profound positive effect on our lives and the lives of those around us.
 Just like those stories.
 The best news is that you can start using them today, right now, this very second and see almost immediate results.
 These are 4 phrases that can change your life.
 They are part of something called Ho’oponopono.

-All of us have an ego.
-It tells us things about ourselves and about life that aren’t true.
-In fact, the majority of thoughts your ego creates are based on fear and designed to keep you from making any changes in your life.
-Here are some of the lies that your ego feeds you each day.
+We all have an ego.
+It feeds us information about ourselves and life that isn’t true.
+In fact, the majority of thoughts the ego creates are stem from fear and are designed to keep you from making ANY changes.
+Here are some popular lies your ego creates for you each day.
 If you do nothing else at least look at your thoughts objectively and see if they are in your best interest or not.

 What are you most grateful for?

 I am thankful for all these things, but to me there is no doubt that showing your gratitude is the most important thing to do.
 The feeling of gratitude is important.
 So for me I guess the act of feeling grateful is the thing I am most grateful for today.
 Here is why.